pierpaolosichera/NormaTEI/README.md

 NormaTEI is software for analyzing the content of one or more XML files.
 NormaTEI is designed mainly for two uses:
-  - control of coding uniformity: when an XML/TEI edition is made up of multiple files, NormaTEI allows you to control them in an organic way, allowing you to easily identify errors or different coding choices;
+  - control of encoding uniformity: when an XML/TEI edition is made up of multiple files, NormaTEI allows you to control them in an organic way, allowing you to easily identify errors or different encoding choices;
-  - coding analysis: personalized and complex searches on the selected corpus.
+  - encoding analysis: personalized and complex searches on the selected corpus.

 The name "Norma" recalls both the operation for which the software was developed ("normalization") and the most famous work of Vincenzo Bellini: NormaTEI was in fact developed during the creation of [Bellini Digital Correspondence, © Cnr Edizioni, 2023 ISBN: 978-88-8080-562-5, electronic edition](http://bellinicorrespondence.cnr.it).